rust-lang/rust-by-example/examples/structs/input.md

 * Tuple structs, which are, basically, named tuples.
 * The classic [C structs][c_struct]
-* Unit structs, which are field-less structs, useful for generics
+* Unit structs, which are field-less, are useful for generics.

 {structs.play}